timgilbert/long-war-unix-installer/README.md

 * Verify mod uninstallation with git
   * Backup renamed files from feral directory, and restore on mod uninstallation
   * Uninstall should remove `MacInit/*.ini`
-* Post-installation, verify that phone home is disabled and warn if not

 ### Blue Sky TODO
 * fork / exec as `sudo $@` to gain root privs for enable / disable hosts
 * Checksums of backed up files, probably [following this algorithm](http://stackoverflow.com/a/3431835/87990)?
   * Checksum entire insalled game tree, and verify it after backups?
-* wxPython (etc) GUI
+* wxPython (or PySide, kivy, etc) GUI
-  * Install as an app via pyfreeze
+  * Install as an app via py2app or pyinstaller
   * But I'd like the script to be functional as well
 * Linux support
   * Some refactoring into platform-specific subclasses or whatnot